nickzermeno/Open-Powerlifting/README.md

 ## Usage

-To use this project, you can run the `open_powerlifting.R` script, which will load the dataset and perform the exploratory data analysis and machine learning modeling.
+To use this project, you can run the `Powerlifting.R` script, which will load the dataset and perform the exploratory data analysis and machine learning modeling.

 ## Authors